 26 June 2019

-It started out like any other recent day, except I woke up at 3:30am.
-Then again at 4:30am.
+It started out like any other recent day, except I woke up at 4:30am.
 The thought crossed my mind that I should dress and go to the hospital to be with my love.
 I got up, was pulling my clothing on, and the phone rang.
 It was the nurse’s station.
 “Mrs. Preisler, come to the hospital as quickly as possible.
 There has been a change in your husband’s vital signs.”
 I called a friend because I knew what that meant then rushed to the hospital to find my husband lying in his hospital bed, still warm, but lifeless.
 He was more peaceful than I had seen him for at least a year.
 I will never forget the peaceful look on his face while my heart was breaking into a million pieces.

 My journey into the wilderness of grief began.